U-Haul: Overview

 The Shoen family (heirs of founder Sam Shoen) currently owns, both directly and indirectly, about 55 percent of AMERCO.

-U-Haul rents trucks, trailers, and other pieces of equipment, but many U-Haul centers and dealerships also provide self storage units, moving boxes and associated packing supplies, moving assistance, LPG (propane) refueling, and hitch and trailer wiring installation, among other services.
+U-Haul rents trucks, trailers, and other pieces of equipment, but many U-Haul centers also provide self storage units, moving boxes and associated packing supplies, moving assistance, LPG (propane) refueling, and hitch and trailer wiring installation, among other services.

 Because of the company's ubiquity (there are over 17,000 active dealers across the country) the name is sometimes used as a genericized trademark to refer to the services of any self-move rental company.
-The livery used on rented vehicles is widely recognized, primarily consisting of white and a thick horizontal orange stripe, in addition to a large state- or province-themed picture, known as SuperGraphics.
+The livery used on rented vehicles, hitches and storage is widely recognized, primarily consisting of the company logo Uhaul, underlined with a thick horizontal orange stripe, in addition to a large state- or province-themed picture, known as supergraphics.

 History

 In 1945, at the age of 29, Leonard Shoen co-founded U-Haul with his wife, Anna Mary Carty, in the town of Ridgefield, Washington, with an investment of $5,000.
 He began building rental trailers and splitting the fees for their use with gas station owners whom he franchised as agents.
-He developed one-way rentals and enlisted investors as partners in each trailer as methods of growth.
+He developed return rentals, one-way rentals and enlisted investors as partners in each trailer as methods of growth.